wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ```

 **Notes**
-- Avatar uses WixMediaImage for optimization when not using asChild
+- Image uses WixMediaImage for optimization when not using asChild
 - Instructor data is fetched via instructor service based on program ID
+- `Program.Instructors` provides context and conditional rendering - does not render when no instructors
+- `Program.InstructorRepeater` supports both React elements and render functions for children
-- Empty state is not possible because program must have at least one instructor
+- Empty state is handled by `Program.Instructors` not rendering when no instructors are available
 ---